wearefine/wpengine-jenkins-shared-libraries/README.md

 ## Deployment Strategy

 This pipeline makes the assumption that you're using the staging feature in WPEngine.
 Since WPEngine creates a separate repository for production and staging we need a way to differentiate the two.
-This setup assumes master is deployed to production and stage is deployed to staging
+This setup assumes master is deployed to production and stage is deployed to staging.
+The very first time you run this job it will add the remote origin but not push changes.
+All consecutive runs will make sure the remote is there and push changes.

 Branch | Env
 -------|-----------